The Child Tax Credit

 The parent ordered to pay child support, the obligor, may run into trouble at tax time if there is past-due child support owed at the end of the tax year.
 Many states provide that the party otherwise designated to claim the dependency tax exemption cannot do so if they are substantially in arrears at year's end.

 An obligor with arrears may not see his federal tax refund.
 The local child support agency can intercept a federal tax refund of an obligor to pay down arrears.

 Get Professional Legal Help Figuring Out the Child Tax Credit

-Sorting out your as a single parent can be time-consuming and complicated.
+Sorting out your taxes as a single parent can be time-consuming and complicated.
 For assistance completing your income tax returns, you may consider contacting a tax professional.
-If you need legal advice about child support and tax rights, you may want to consider contacting an experienced child support attorney near you.
+If you need legal advice about child support and tax rights, you may want to consider contacting an experienced family law attorney near you.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help